- Master of Laws, University of Copenhagen

 He is a Fellow of the Chartered Institute of Arbitrators in London (FCIArb) and a Chartered Arbitrator (C. Arb).
 Also, Mr Schiersing is a Supporting Member of the London Maritime Arbitrators Association (LMAA).
 He is on several panels of arbitrators.

 Niels Schiersing also undertakes scholarly work.
-Recently, he has published the first and only commentary on the Danish Arbitration Act of 2005 (which in turn is based on the UNCITRAL Model Law of 1985).
+In 2013, he published the first and only book in Scandinavia on legal issues relating to reinsurance and he is one of the leading Scandinavian authorities within this area of law.
+In 2016, he published the first and only commentary on the Danish Arbitration Act of 2005 (which in turn is based on the UNCITRAL Model Law of 1985).
 The commentary contains a comprehensive analysis of the sections of the act and refers extensively to not least Danish, Swedish, Norwegian and English case law and serves as a Scandinavian commentary on the model law.
 He is one of the leading authorities on comparative Scandinavian arbitration law.
-Furthermore, Mr Schiersing has published the first and only book in Scandinavia on legal issues relating to reinsurance and he is one of leading Scandinavian authorities within this area of law.
-He is also the author of a substantial number of articles on arbitration law, insurance & reinsurance law, energy law, international construction law, general contract law, investment protection and tax law.
+Furthermore, Mr Schiersing has published a substantial number of articles on arbitration law, insurance & reinsurance law, energy law, international construction law, general contract law, investment protection and tax law.

 Mr Schiersing is a former lecturer at the University of Copenhagen on several legal subjects and regularly speaks on topics within his areas of competence.